jjjmmm0410/G3-finalproject/README.md

 ## 🌈 Main activity - Reconstructing the Story with given keywords 🖋️

 #### 📍 Objectives
-🗣️ students can develop reading skills by continuing to write stories that fit keywords.
+🗣️ Students can develop reading skills by continuing to write stories that fit keywords.

 #### 📍 Required Tools